 Next is the practice of weaving storytelling into content with anecdotes to substantiate the points you’re making.
 Such stories could include excerpts from case studies, or they could be more personal in nature.
 For instance, a subject matter expert (SME) is the storyteller, and they can lend personal experiences to the content that supports the points more authentically than just the facts.

 Content that Sounds Like a Story

-- Make your audience feel: Leverage the senses to help your audience visualize the content.
-In doing so, emotional connections can grow.
+- Make your audience feel: Incite the senses to enable your audience to visualize the content.
+As a result, emotional connections can grow.

-Business Storytelling: A Key Strategy for Content Marketers
+Business Storytelling: A Compelling Tactic for Content Marketers

-At DivvyHQ, we love telling stories and helping content marketers tell them!
-See how our platform can support your storytelling efforts by starting a free trial.
+At DivvyHQ, we are storytellers and love to help content marketers tell their own!
+See how our platform can support business storytelling by starting a free trial.